Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

    it may take a while.
    The alternative is curating short lists of files to patch for each potential game/mod install - which I'm not confident I'd maintain long term.

+== ISSUES / BUGS ==

+* XP Sync can die during XP matching (killing our squirrel mascot!)

+Sometimes (I've noticed in BG2EE) the sync process dies part way through and the innocent woodland spirits guiding the process vanish.
+As far as I can tell it's not a script issue but may be some sort of memory pressure culling.
+If it happens either use the Train Party power to resync everyone or apply the XPSync AI script to the affected character and press S to retry.

+If it is memory pressure a workarond may be to change the Memory Level option Baldur.lua - but that's a wild guess and yet to test.

 =======================================
 * License